nandac/letterloom/tests/test-invalid-signatures/test.typ

       (
         name: none
       )
-    )
+    ),
   )),
-  "panicked with: \"the signature name must be a string or content block.\"" )
+  "panicked with: \"signature name '3' must be a string or content block.\"" )

 #assert.eq(